urbit/docs/tutorials/arvo/arvo.md

 ## An operating function

 Arvo is the world's first _purely functional_ operating system, and as such it may reasonably be called an _operating function_.
 The importance of understanding this design choice and its relevance to the overarching goal cannot be understated.
-If you knew only a single thing about Arvo, let it be this.
+If you learn only a single thing about Arvo, let it be this.

 This means two things: one is that the there is a notion of _state_ for the operating system, and that the current state is a pure function of the [event log](#event-log), which is a chronological record of every action the operating system has ever performed.
 A _pure function_ is a function that always produces the same output given the same input.
 Another way to put this is to say that Arvo is _deterministic_.
 Other operating systems are not deterministic for a number of reasons, but one simple reasons is because they allow programs to alter global variables that then affect the operation of other programs.